MaxBrynolf/dqn-maze/README.md

 Setting this to `TrainingMode.NONE` will allow you to try the environment manually, using the arrow keys to move around.
 Setting it to `TrainingMode.RL` sets the application in training mode.

 The world can be designed in the `Maze.startWindow` method.
-For example, to add a wall use `World.addWall(...)`-method.
+For example, to add a wall use the `World.addWall(...)`-method.

 #### Python